 An X-ray is usually carried out by a radiographer, a healthcare professional who specialises in using imaging technology, such as X-rays and ultrasound scanners.

-You can find out more about X-ray tests, how they are performed, their function and the risks by visiting the NHS Choices website.
+You can find out more about X-ray tests, how they are performed, their function and the risks by visiting the NHS website.